 As people in the publishing industry, we all know this.
 You might be thinking: “Chris, I get it.
 A ‘Content-First Newsroom’ sounds a-ma-zing.
 But how can we shift to that paradigm when we have to support two different delivery mechanisms?”
 Yes, this brings me back to my original point: most newsrooms are encumbered by the print manufacturing process and not truly ‘Content-First’.

 Well, Naviga and The Globe and Mail have a solution to automate the print production workflow.
-I’m pleased to announce the release of a new technology called: Naviga Publisher, powered by Sophi.io.
-Naviga Publisher along with Sophi.io, an artificial intelligence system developed by The Globe and Mail, empowers newsrooms to devote their time, energy and resources to reporting on news rather than the delivery of content to multiple channels.
+Naviga has a piece of smart AI/ML technology in Naviga Publisher, powered by Sophi.io, that allows newsrooms to drive effiencies, increase the quality level of newspapers, and, overall, be truly “Content-First.”
+This artificial intelligence system developed by The Globe and Mail empowers newsrooms to devote their time, energy and resources to reporting on news rather than the delivery of content to multiple channels.

 Naviga Publisher powered by Sophi.io enables publishers to deliver a consistent, brand-driven look and feel of their paper, regardless of article length, other assets and other influencing factors such as ads, placement, or layout.
 The automation technology is configured to model the decisions that print editors make today, enabling publishers to deliver great content without compromising on layout quality or having to use templates.

-Designed to drive efficiencies for print and e-reader manufacturing workflows, these smart automation tools enable news organizations to become truly ‘Content-First’ by relying on a unified content management system (CMS), Naviga Content, to create, store, manage and deliver content to any channel.
+Designed to drive efficiencies for print and e-reader manufacturing workflows, these smart automation tools enable news organizations to become truly ‘Content-First’ by relying on a unified content management system (CMS), Naviga Content.
+This CMS allows publishers to create, store, manage and deliver content to any channel.
 It’s as simple as clicking a ‘Print Button’, which automates print manufacturing and ePaper publishing from a content-neutral CMS.

 Check out our new Print Automation eBook or video to learn more about our Smart Layouts offerings and how to truly be a ‘Content-First’ newsroom!
 You can also view our official press release for more details on the Naviga and The Globe and Mail partnership.